cozy/cozy-mobile/README.md

 ## Install

-Get it from the app store or the play store.
+Get it from the play store.
+Or head over to the [Releases page](https://github.com/cozy-labs/cozy-mobile/releases)

 ## Built with
 - cordova